google/osv.dev/gcp/appengine/blog/content/posts/using-the-determineversion-api.md

     By running our tool and making one additional API call, we now are fairly confident that my local version of libxml2 has known vulnerability OSV-2021-777.

 ## Try for yourself
 Want to find vulnerabilities in your C/C++ packages?
 Try the determineversion API for yourself!
 (This blog covered how to scan an individual project, but it is also possible to [scan a directory](https://google.github.io/osv.dev/post-v1-determineversion/#steps-to-use-the-indexer-api-caller) with multiple libraries.)
-The determineversion API is a new, experimental feature and we would love to [hear your feedback](https://github.com/google/osv.dev/issues/new).
+We are actively seeking feedback on the determineversion API to improve this tool and our overall support of the C/C++ ecosystem.
+If you have a project that you would like to scan for vulnerabilities, please follow along with this post's walkthrough and let us [know about your experience](https://github.com/google/osv.dev/issues/new).

 The OSV team is building tools to help C/C++ developers find vulnerabilities in their dependencies.
 The determineversion API is the first step, but later this year we will introduce commit level details from CVEs in the NVD.
 Subscribe to our [RSS feed](https://osv.dev/blog/index.xml) to hear the latest news.